YuanL12/graph-mph0/README.md

 `conda install pydantic -c conda-forge`

 ### Build python lib
-`cmake -DPYTHON_EXECUTABLE=$(which python) -DPYTHON_LIBRARY=$(which python) ..`
+Make sure you have activated your desired conda env first, then `cmake -DPYTHON_EXECUTABLE=$(which python) -DPYTHON_LIBRARY=$(which python) ..`

 Note: data from igl will be stored by default in your root or user path like `/root/.dgl`, remove them if they are not used in the future.